salesforcecli/plugin-packaging/messages/package_convert.md

 # summary

-Convert a managed-release first-generation managed package into a second-generation managed package.
+Convert a managed-released first-generation managed package into a second-generation managed package.

 # description